AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-syntax-and-features/c-ir-custom-variables/r-ir-examples.md

 `$vig=defaultVignette&$text=text_goes_here&$color=220,220,220&vignette=myCat/$vig$&obj=group/object&color=$color$&decal&src=is{?size=300,100&text={\qc\fs36 $text$}}`

-All vignettes that will be used are listed in the vignette map of the material catalog `myCat`.
+All used vignettes are listed in the vignette map of the material catalog `myCat`.

-The client can now make the following request to retrieve the default image (this uses the variables defined at the beginning of the template):
+The client can now make the following request to retrieve the default image (uses the variables defined at the beginning of the template):

 [!DNL `https://server/myCat/template`]